-Applicants using Census data to document project beneficiaries must provide maps that clearly show:
+Applicants using LMISD data to document project beneficiaries must provide maps that clearly show:

-- all of the Census geographic areas (e.g., census tracts, block numbering areas, block groups) within the applicant's jurisdiction where census data is used to document project beneficiaries and locations of the project activities on the same census maps; and - the census tract numbers, block numbering area numbers, and block group numbers must be legible on these census maps.
+- all of the Census geographic areas (e.g., census tracts, block numbering areas, block groups) within the applicant's jurisdiction where LMISD data is used to document project beneficiaries and locations of the project activities on the same census maps; and - the census tract numbers, block numbering area numbers, and block group numbers must be legible on these census maps.

-If project beneficiaries are determined on the basis of area benefit, the project area or service area boundaries must also be delineated on the map.
-Maps must be reproducible.
+If project beneficiaries are determined based on area benefit, the project area or service area boundaries MUST also be delineated on all maps.
+A best practice is to provide a statement by a qualified individual (e.g. engineer, water plant operator, etc.) explaining how the service area was defined.

+Maps must be reproducible and legible.
 Care should be taken in copying maps so that project activities that may have been designated by a colored mark are still identifiable.